HuanZhang999/GoogleAnalyticsCustomerRevenuePrediction/README.md

 - Model creation:
   LGBM: it was used by Konstantin Nikolaev.

-  Neural Network with Entity Embeddings: This strategie was successfully used in Rossmann's sales prediction.
-Here I employed this method to predict customers' return and consume in the future.
+  Neural Network with Entity Embeddings: In this project I employed this method to predict customers' return and consume in the future.
+This strategie was successfully used in Rossmann's sales prediction.